jackexu/useful-tips/README.md

 ```

 ### If encounter error like "# include <stdlib.h> when install any package in R"
-1. install xcode-select
+1. install xcode in terminal
 ```
+install xcode-select
 ```

-2. If you already have xcode-select installed (receive below message after run above command)
+2. If you already have xcode installed (receive below message after run above command)
 ```
 error: command line tools are already installed, use "Software Update" to install updates
 ```